PKB-rogergallart/DataScience/Tensorflow Certification/Hands-on ML Book/Chapter_10.md

 ## Number of neuros per hidden layer
   - Input and Output defined by type of problem
   - Usually better results increasing number layers than number of neurons
+  - large neural networks almost never get stuck in local minima, and even when they do these local optima are almost as good as the global optimum.
+However, they can still get stuck on long plateaus for a long time.
 ## Hyperparameters
 - learning rate:
     - in general, optimal LR is around 1/2 the maximum LR (when the algorithm diverges)